callihiggins/IMA-FE/02_sep7_day2/README.md

   * In the body, add a large heading that acts as a headline that declares your favorite restaurant
   * Below this large heading, add a smaller sub-heading that tells the user a bold statement about this restaurant
   * Include *sensational* paragraph text that tells a fictional 3-4 sentence story about this restaurant.
   * Add a ridiculous image of a food item that this restaurant sells.
-Note, you will either need to find an image on the internet and link to its url or upload it to the Glitch roject.
+Note, you will either need to find an image on the internet and link to its url or upload it to the project.
   * Somewhere on the page, include a link to an external website.
 Make sure that link opens in a new tab or window.
 Bonus: Embed that link in the image.

 ### Homework